coda/packs-sdk/docs/tutorials/get-started/github.md

 ---

 It may take a few minutes for the codespace to fully initialize and install the dependencies.
-When it's complete you should see a `pack.ts` file in your codespace, and you should take a moment to read through it.
+When it's complete you will see a `pack.ts` file in your codespace, and you should take a moment to read through it.

 ## Test the Pack